bemanproject/task/docs/P3941-affinity.md

 to get customized differently.
 </p>
 <p>
-For scheduler affinity the scheduler to resume on can, however, also be communicated via the `get_scheduler` query on the receiver's environment.
-The result from `get_scheduler` is also the scheduler any use of `affine_on` would use when invoking the algorihtm.
-In the context of the `task` coroutine this scheduler can be obtained via the promise type but in general it is actually not straight forward to get hold of this scheduler because it is only provided by `connect`.
+The scheduler used for affinity is the scheduler communicated via the `get_scheduler` query on the receiver's environment: the scheduler argument passed to the `affine_on` algorithm would need to match the scheduler obtained from `get_scheduler` query.
+In the context of the `task` coroutine this scheduler can be obtained via the promise type but in general it is actually not straight forward to get hold of this scheduler because the receiver and hence its associated scheduler is only provided by `connect`.
 It is much more reasonable to have `affine_on` only take the work, i.e., a sender, as argument and determine the scheduler to resume on from the receiver's environment in `connect`.
 </p>
 <p>
 Thus, instead of using